peter8015/hello-lara/doc/record.md

     - Standard sorting algorithms like QuickSort take O(nlogn).
 This algorithm is much faster for cases where there are only a few unique values repeated many times.

-# 438. Find All Anagrams in a String
+# leetcode438.
+Find All Anagrams in a String
+## problem
 Give two string s and p, return an array of all the start indices of p's anagrams in s.
 You may return the answer in any order.

 Example 1: